KevinMorais/fastlane-plugin-gsheet-metadata/README.md

 ## About gsheet_metadata

-Generate metadata from a Google Spreadhseet
+Generate metadata from Google Spreadsheet

 **Note to author:** Add a more detailed description about this plugin here.
 If your plugin contains multiple actions, make sure to mention them here.